tigrannajaryan/made-backend/README.md

 risk facing merge conflicts which are never fun.

 Feel free to make as many commits as you want on your feature branch as you make progress on the work.
-These intermedidate commits are a convenient savepoints and it is up to you how many intermedidate commits you want to do and what to include in each.
+These intermediate commits are a convenient savepoints and it is up to you how many intermediate commits you want to do and what to include in each.
 However before merging your work to develop branch make sure your commits are squashed into one logical commit (an exception to this rule when you can have more than one logical